SlickTorpedo/CF-Subdomain-API/etc/readme.md

 ```CREATE TABLE subdomains (ip LONGTEXT, name LONGTEXT, port BIGINT, discorduserid BIGINT);```<br>
 ```CREATE TABLE subdomainapi (ip LONGTEXT, name LONGTEXT, port BIGINT, discorduserid BIGINT);```<br>

-From there you can now start a Minecraft and visit the /mc folder for a list of plugins you need.
+From there you can now start a Minecraft and visit the ``/mc`` folder for a list of plugins you need.

-Download and install those plugins, restart your server, and go to the /plugins/Skript/scripts folder and empty that folder.
+Download and install those plugins, restart your server, and go to the ``/plugins/Skript/scripts`` folder and empty that folder.

-Now upload the content from /mc folder into /plugins/Skript/scripts and go to console and type ```/sk reload bot```
+Now upload the content from ``/mc`` folder into ``/plugins/Skript/scripts`` and go to console and type ```/sk reload bot```

 All set!
 The bot should be online and it should all be working!

-To test it out, type -r in any channel.
-If it works, the bot is online.
+To test it out, type ``-r`` in any channel.
+If the bot is online, that means it works.

 The commands can be found here: https://github.com/SlickTorpedo/CF-Subdomain-API/tree/main/mc